evidentlyai/evidently/docs/book/get-started/tutorial.md

 To see the report, go to the specified directory and open the file.

 {% hint style="info" %}
 **This might work slightly differently in other notebook environments.** In some environments, like Jupyter lab, you might not be able to display the dashboard directly in the cell.
 In this case, try exporting the file as an HTML.
-Consult this section ADD LINK to check the supported environments.
-In other notebooks like Kaggle and Deepnote, you might need to explicitly add an argument: iris_data_drift_report.show(mode='inline').
-Consult this section ADD LINK for help.
+In other notebooks like Kaggle and Deepnote, you might need to explicitly add an argument to display the report inline: iris_data_drift_report.show(mode='inline').
+Consult [this section](../dashboards/notebook_environments.md) for help.
 {% endhint %}

 ## 5. Generate the Target Drift dashboard